|HMRC Reference:Notice 163 (May 2014)||View Change History|

 Where we say 'wine' in this notice, we include made-wine, except where specifically stated.

 As this notice contains various technical terms, you may find the glossary helpful - see section 30.

 The effects of the law and regulations covering the handling of wine in Excise warehouses are explained in Notice 196 Excise goods: authorisation of warehouse keepers, approval of premises and registration of owners and Notice 197 Excise goods: receipt into and removal from an excise warehouse of excise goods.

-The notice has been updated to inform you of the new guidance on the classification of alcohol where fermented and distilled alcohols are mixed - see paragraph 25.7.
+The notice has been updated to inform you of the following:

 It is primarily intended for commercial wine producers.
 If you produce wine solely for your own personal consumption and do not sell or receive a consideration for any of it, this notice does not apply to you.